ghidinelli/ambmylapstiming/README.md

 The legacy decoders are partly supported as well: AMBrc, AMB20, AMB130, TranX-2 / TranX2, TranXPro, Activ, PegaSys as well.
 There are also 3rd party decoders supporting this protocols, but not listed on this site.

-For offline conversion use free converion utility linked from Maven central repo:
+For offline conversion use free conversion utility linked from Maven central repo:

 ```
  <dependency>